-The Phantom Demo was released by Amiga/PC crew, Arkham who (for me) seemed to appear out of nowhere, only to disappear once again.
+The Phantom Demo was released by Amiga/PC crew, Arkham who (for me) seemed to appear on the ST out of nowhere, only to disappear once again.
 This demo is actually two different party releases from 1993/4 bundled together.
 They feature super-duper visual effects and fantastic chiptunes by Kane Wood.
-I enjoyed this a bunch!!
+Can you tell that I enjoyed this a bunch!!

-The two videos you see are incomplete but still give a good idea of how fantastic this demo is.
-Of course, it's best to download and play on a real Atari ST computer.
-If you can, please do so!!
-The download is available over on AtariMania with more of Kane's music on Demozoo.
-Enjoy what is nothing short of blumming excellent :)
+The two videos are incomplete but a good idea of how fantastic it is.
+This was deliberate as I didn't want to spoil the fun - the demo is best viewed using a real Atari ST computer.
+If you can, please do!!
+The download is available on AtariMania with more of Kane's music on Demozoo.
+Enjoy what is nothing less than blummin' immaculate :)

 Top Banana is a vertically scrolling platformer not too dissimilar to Magic Boy or Rainbow Islands.
 Ignoring the stupid eco storyline, this has an unusual mix of weirdness but begins with a tripped-out acid-style intro that reminds me of Grotesque and Aciid Burn (Whattaheck).
 Well, a little, and it's in stereo so worth watching.